Influencer marketing and enterprise client acquisition are two topics you might not often think readily correlate with one another.

-Micro influencers are defined as individuals who have a follower count between 2,000-50,000 on a specific social media channel, who curate content around a certain niche topic or market.
+Micro-influencers are individuals who have a follower count between 2,000-50,000 on a specific social media channel and who curate content around a particular niche topic or market

 The allure of the aspirational macro influencer is in the name; macro influencers are often celebrities with giant social followings and perceived aspirational status in the several million.
 What does this mean?

-Aspirational influencers are more useful for mass consumption products than for enterprise level ABM plans for several reasons:
+Aspirational influencers are more useful for mass-consumption products than for enterprise-level account-based marketing plans for several reasons:

-What separates authoritative influencers from the aspirational influencers is perceived expertise.
+What separates authoritative influencers from aspirational influencers is perceived expertise.
 Authorities convey trust within their realm of expertise and are oft sought after for that expertise.
-While authoritative influencers can occasionally amass audience sizes comparative to their aspirational counterparts, they tend to be smaller in nature, constrained by the size of an industry or field of study.
-In more rare cases, such as extremely small niches, authoritative influencers can be viewed as experts while holding a small enough audience to classify as a micro influencer.
+While authoritative influencers can occasionally amass audience sizes compared to their aspirational counterparts, they tend to be smaller, constrained by the size of an industry or field of study.
+In rare cases, such as extremely small niches, authoritative influencers can be viewed as experts while holding a small enough audience to classify as micro influencers.

-With an understanding of what micro influencers are, why use them?
+With an understanding of what micro-influencers are, why use them?
 The simple answer is cost.
-From an ROI perspective, testing micro influencers comes with a low barrier to entry which allows for easier A/B testing for messaging, social network selection, and categorical focus.
-Micro influencers aid in word of mouth marketing, have fantastic engagement, and are especially useful in targeting those that might be using ad blockers.
+From an ROI perspective, testing micro influencers comes with a low barrier to entry, which allows for easier A/B testing for messaging, social media, and categorical focus.
+Micro-influencers aid in word-of-mouth marketing, have fantastic social media engagement, and are especially useful in targeting those that might be using ad blockers.

 Word-of-mouth marketing is the original marketing, predating everything printed, let alone everything digital.
-Of all forms of marketing, it is thought of as the most trusted as it is conveyed primarily through trusted sources, allowing for greater mindshare to take root for products and services.
-You trust the recommendations from your peers and perceived experts, as a proxy for your own experience, and as these are frequently micro influencers, they are worth invested in for the word of mouth benefit alone.
+Of all forms of marketing, it is considered the most trusted as it is conveyed primarily through trusted sources, allowing greater mindshare to take root for products and services.
+You trust the recommendations from your peers and perceived experts as a proxy for your own experience, and as these are frequently micro influencers, they are worth investing in for the word-of-mouth benefit alone.

-Another critical factor in deciding to rely on micro influencers is their engagement rates and efficacy.
-Engagement rates are typically a function of audience fit to an influencer’s content; the worst rates occur with aspirational influencers, where it is more difficult to achieve a high percentage of constant engagement over millions upon millions of followers.
-With micro influencers, the engagement is more readily achieved since the topics often match what the audience is specifically looking for.
+Another critical factor in relying on micro influencers is their engagement rates and efficacy.
+Engagement rates are a type of influencer analytics, typically a function of audience fit to an influencer’s content; the worst rates occur with aspirational influencers, where it is more difficult to achieve a high percentage of constant engagement over millions upon millions of followers.
+With micro influencers, engagement is more readily achieved since the topics often match what the audience is specifically looking for.

-According to a research study by Tomoson, the quality of customers acquired through influencer channels was also perceived as better vs non-segmented traffic.
+According to a research study by Tomoson, the quality of customers acquired through influencer channels was also perceived as better than non-segmented traffic.

 This perceived quality may be thought of as a function of the higher engagement rates, as the relational affiliation between the audience and the content creator is higher, resulting in more intimate social reactions.

-Using just the above sampling of social networks and excluding blogs for simplicity, you could select micro influencers to likely meet the needed criteria on Twitter, LinkedIn, Facebook, and YouTube.
+Using just the above sampling of social networks and excluding blogs for simplicity, you could select micro-influencers to likely meet the needed criteria on Twitter (now X), LinkedIn, Facebook, and YouTube.

-Twitter is the internet’s megaphone.
-Many social networks use some aspect of commenting, sharing, and liking, however what makes Twitter fairly unique in attracting attention is their methodology behind injecting likes, comments, and retweets into the content feed for mass consumption.
+X is the internet’s megaphone.
+Many social networks use some aspect of commenting, sharing, and liking.
+However, what makes X fairly unique in attracting attention is its methodology behind injecting likes, comments, and retweets into the content feed for mass consumption.

-Taken a step further, since account-based marketing strategies are inherently targeting specific people within a very specific company, the positive content being shared could be tailored to solve the exact need the ABM target has, with your company as the solution.
-Taken even further, Twitter allows for tagging.
-This means decision makers can even be asked to comment or weigh in on the content shared, psychologically investing them in your potential solution.
+Taken a step further, since account-based marketing strategies inherently target specific people within a very specific company, the positive content being shared could be tailored to solve the exact need the ABM target has, with your company as the solution.
+Taken even further, X allows for tagging.
+This means decision-makers can even be asked to comment or weigh in on the content shared, psychologically investing them in your potential solution.

-This technique can be used up and downstream to the intended ABM target due to Twitter’s versatility.
-Chances are, micro influencers already exist in the followers of the enterprise persona being targeted, but also are probable as accounts being followed by the enterprise persona.
+This technique can be used up and downstream to the intended ABM target due to X’s versatility.
+Chances are, micro-influencers already exist in the followers of the enterprise persona being targeted but also are probable as accounts being followed by the enterprise persona.
 By getting the content shared and positively commented upon by both the targeted enterprise client’s audience as well as their perceived peers, a compulsion to review the content is created.

-Setting aside using an influencer network which may have already vetted Twitter users and their willingness to engage in influencer activities, Twitter is one of the easiest to discover potential micro influencers.
+Setting aside using an influencer network that may have already vetted X users and their willingness to engage in influencer activities, X is one of the easiest to discover potential micro-influencers.

 There are two methods to consider: